 Valentine’s Day is here!
 Yet the stores have been stocking this holiday’s candy since before Christmas — shelves loaded down with chocolate, conversation hearts, Kisses and lollipops.
-Have you ever wondered about the process that gives us our favorite Valentine’s Day candies?
+Have you ever wondered how Valentine’s Day candies are made?
 Read on for a breakdown of the science behind all those tasty treats!

 Conversation hearts are basically synonymous with Valentine’s Day — but they’re also one of the oldest holiday candies.
 The Necco Company created the original conversation heart in 1866 by hand-pressing food dye letters onto candy lozenges, and they became a Valentine’s staple in 1902.